ElcoLuijendijk/beo/readme.md

 # Manual and publication

 You can find a manual for beo in the subdirectory (manual)[manual].
-The manual contains more background on the model, explanation of how surface heat flow is modeled and a detailed list and explanation of the model parameters.
-More information on the model code can be found in [Luijendijk (2019)](https://www.geosci-model-dev.net/12/4061/2019/).
+The manual contains more background on the model, an explanation of how surface heat flow is modeled and a detailed list and explanation of the model parameters.
+More information on the model code can be found in [Luijendijk (2019)](https://doi.org/10.5194/gmd-12-4061-2019).
 See the bottom of this readme for the full reference for this paper.

-The example model runs for the Baden & Schinznach hot springs that are discussed in the paper can be reproduced by using one of the parameter files located in the directory ``example_input_files``.
+The paper shows model results for two example case studies: the Baden & Schinznach hot springs at the boundary of the Molasse Basin and the Jura, and the Brigerbad hot springs in the Rhone Valley in the Swiss Alps.
+These model runs can be reproduced by using one of the parameter files located in the directory [example_input_files](example_input_files).

 # Model input & output